Glossary of professional wrestling terms: P

 A wrestler, often a respected or feared shooter or street fighter, responsible for enforcing the promoter's will against recalcitrant wrestlers by performing unscripted or painful moves within a match, punishing or intimidating them for defying the management.
-In today's industry it is a largely outdated because such tactics are illegal if they can be proved.
+In today's industry it is largely outdated because such tactics are illegal if they can be proven.
 Typically, it is only still used by and outside commentators who believe one wrestler is deliberately placed in matches against more dangerous opponents and injured deliberately after disagreements with management.
 While allegations of this sort persist, including being made by wrestlers themselves, few have been proven.
 Also describes a wrestler who keeps order in the locker room by threats of physical force.